hbs-rcs/transitioning_to_batch/README.md

 This transition to background-only, non-GUI work may seem daunting: how does the program know what files to work on or write out?
 How do I monitor its progress?
 How do I even start the program, let alone hundreds of them?
 This session will demystify the process of transitioning to running batch jobs, give you several approaches to make this transition, and highlight a few useful tools.

 ## Narrative
 Setup: You a have a folder with a number of data files (5?
 20?) and a script file.
 Or you have a parameter sweep that will run over 100s of combinations of values.
+Doing this via a GUI program is cumbersome on slow.
+I'd like to streamline my approach for running this code repeatedly on different files.

 ## Code:
-Script file that take input file with numbers, will output running sum after 10 values and also print out status line of how many #s have been seen so far.
+My script file process_data.py takes an input file with numbers and will output a running sum after 10 values, printing out astatus line of how many #s have been seen so far every 1000 lines summed.

 ## Questions for attendees
 * What do you like about using the GUI for running your script file?